ropensci/treebase/inst/doc/treebase/treebase_github.md

 Testing for constant speciation and extinction rates across all of treebase
 ---------------------------------------------------------------------------

-A standard test of this is the gamma statistic of @Pybus2000 which tests the null hypothesis that the rates of speciation and extinction are constant.
+A standard test of this is the gamma statistic of Pybus and Harvey (2000) which tests the null hypothesis that the rates of speciation and extinction are constant.
 The gamma statistic is normally distributed about 0 for a pure birth or birth-death process, values larger than 0 indicate that internal nodes are closer to the tip then expected, while values smaller than 0 indicate nodes farther from the tip then expected.\
 In this section, we collect all phylogenetic trees from TreeBASE and select those with branch length data that we can time-calibrate using tools available in R. We can then calculate the distribution of this